Skip to content

 What does halal mean?

-The word "halal" comes from Arabic and means "permitted" or "acceptable."
-Halal therefore refers to all lifestyles, actions, and foods that are permitted under Islamic law.
-The opposite of "halal" is "haram," which means "forbidden."
-For example, the consumption of pork and pork gelatin in sweets is haram—i.e., forbidden—for Muslims (you can find sweets that are permitted for Muslims and do not contain pork gelatin here).
-Which actions and foods are halal (permitted) and haram (forbidden) for Muslims is determined by the writings of the Koran and the way of life of the Prophet Muhammad (s).
+The word "halal" comes from Arabic and means "permitted" or "lawful" in English.
+Halal therefore refers to all lifestyles, actions, and foods that are allowed according to Islamic law.
+The opposite of "halal" is "haram," which means "forbidden" in English.
+For example, the consumption of pork and pork gelatin in sweets is haram—that is, forbidden—for Muslims ( you can find sweets without pork gelatin that are permitted for Muslims here ).
+Which actions and foods are halal (permitted) and haram (forbidden) for Muslims is derived from the scriptures of the Quran and the way of life of the Prophet Muhammad (peace be upon him).

-Halal and haram are two principles that apply to all aspects of human life and coexistence.
-They concern everything that is part of life.
-Rights between people, family and neighborhood relationships, the treatment of animals, dealing with the environment, and even finance and banking, as well as the topic of nutrition, are just a few examples that are governed by the halal-haram principle.
+Halal and haram are two principles that pertain to all aspects of human life.
+They encompass everything that is part of life.
+Human rights, family and neighborhood relationships, the treatment of animals, environmental stewardship, and even finance and banking, as well as food, are just a few examples regulated by the halal-haram principle.

 Halal meat and the concept of Islamic slaughter

 When considering halal-haram classifications, meat often receives the most attention.
-In order for a particular type of meat or meat-containing food to be classified as halal (Which foods are halal?), not only the choice of animal, but also the procedure for preparing and carrying out the slaughter, as well as the processing of various meat products, play a significant role.
-This article will focus on the preparation, conditions, and execution of slaughter.
+For a particular type of meat or meat-containing food to be classified as halal ( Which foods are halal? ), not only the choice of animal but also the procedures for preparing and carrying out the slaughter, as well as the processing of various meat products, play a significant role.
+This article will focus on the preparation, conditions, and execution of the slaughter in more detail.

 What is halal meat?
 How is Islamic slaughter carried out?